2025 Solar Incentives Guide for Decatur, IN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Initially, the credit applied to 30% of the total cost – for panels, accessories, equipment and labor – although it may range from 26-30%, depending on when your solar project was undertaken.
-There is no cap on the claim amount.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+Initially, the credit applied to 30% of the total cost – for panels, accessories, labor and equipment – although it may range from 26-30%, depending on when your solar project was undertaken.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives